marcoguerri/marcoguerri.github.io/_posts/2017-02-11-python-branch-prediction.markdown

 ---
 layout: post
-title:  "How branch prediction affects performance"
+title:  "Branch target prediction and performance"
 date:   2017-02-11 08:00:00
 published: yes
 categories: performance python
 pygments: true
-summary: "Recent CPU microarchitectures have drastically improved the accuracy of hardware branch predictors.
+summary: "Recent CPU microarchitectures have drastically improved the accuracy of hardware branch predictors and branch target predictors.
 Some heavily non-linear workloads benefit from a lower rate of mispredicted branches: here I provide an example based on CPython."
 ---